Franchise Business Plan | Franchise Coach

 Franchise Consultant (the same as franchise broker) | FranchiseCoach

-The business description provides a complete picture of your franchise.
+This section paints the whole picture of your franchise.
 It explains how your business operates and outlines the operations, structure, and long-term goals.
+This is your chance to give readers a sense of the business behind the brand, not just the logo and tagline.

 3. Competitive Analysis